-Trains from Manchester to Faro cover the 1167 miles (1882 km) long journey with our travel partners like.
+Trains from Manchester to Faro cover the 1167 miles long route with our travel partners like.
 There are direct train services available.
 Travellers depart most frequently from Manchester Piccadilly and arrive in Faro.

 The train trip from Manchester to Faro is no small undertaking.
 This 30- to 43-hour trip passes through several historic cities, including York, Paris, and Lisbon, as well as the French countryside.
 This variable, multilegged route always begins at Manchester Piccadilly once or twice per day.

 The logistics of this complex cross-continental rail trip mean route options vary greatly.
 While the trip can be started on any day of the week, some days have only one departure time and some have two.
 Saturdays consistently have two departure times, although these vary.
 As a rough guide, the first train departs at around 12:50 a.m.
 The time of any other departures, if there are any, varies greatly from day to day.